BuddyOG-coder/jester-lockdown-protocol/README.md

    - Target filter (employee, dissident, all)
    - Dynamic FOV
    - Smoothing
+   - **Item/Weapon Hotkeys**
+   - Use a combination of keys to set an item/weapon in hand or spam drop that item/weapon.
 - **Default Hotkeys:**
    - `F1` : Open/Close Menu
    - `F2` : Toggle ESP